doctorpsi/doctorpsi.github.io/_posts/2023-06-21-the-landau-argument.md

 gradually increasing the temperature to $T > 0$.
 Will the initial state remain stable against thermal fluctuations?

 Let us now flip a few adjacent spins.
-This will creates a excited state with an excess energy of $2 J$.
+This will create an excited state with an excess energy of $2 J$.
 Since we can arrange each $+/-$ spin boundary in $N$ different ways, the number of microstates is proportional to $ln N$.
 As soon as $k_BT ln N > 2 J$, flipping a large number of spins leads to a free energy advantage.
 The system will keep flipping spins to minimize free energy and thus won't remain stable.
 This will be true